The STEM Course Redesign Program

 The Boot Camp (July 6 - 19, 2021)

-A two-week remote synchronous working meeting is scheduled to onboard participating instructors.
+A two-week remote synchronous working meeting is scheduled, from 1:00 to 2:30 PM during the week to onboard participating instructors.
 They will get started with the course redesign process by working in small groups to complete daily assigned tasks assigned by the master trainers.

 Course Redesign and Implementation